luisarizmendi/openshift-edge-demos/demos/ztp/doc/02-gitops.md

 Alsom if you are using Virtual Machines instead of physical devices with real BMC, you need to be sure that the [virtual BMC](../../../tools/virtual-bmc/README.md) is up and running.

-Also remember to check the DNS entries before moving into the demo steps.
+Also remember to check the DNS entries are working before moving into the demo steps.

 ---